Trump lawsuits to watch in 2017

 The soon-to-be First Lady has not shied away from lawsuits herself.
 Last fall, Melania Trump threatened to sue People magazine for an article accusing her husband of forcing himself on a reporter.

 Then in September, she sued the Daily Mail for defamatory statements about her supposedly having been an "escort" in the 1990s.
-The paper printed a retraction, but the lawsuit appears to be moving full steam ahead, with Melania Trump seeking $150 in damages and even making an in-person appearance at a routine court hearing earlier this month.
+The paper printed a retraction, but the lawsuit appears to be moving full steam ahead, with Melania Trump seeking $150 million in damages and even making an in-person appearance at a routine court hearing earlier this month.

 The next status conference in the case is scheduled for January 27 -- just one week after Donald Trump's inauguration.